Feyn

 )

-Compute the graph's accuracy score on a data set
+Compute the model's accuracy score on a data set.

-The accuracy score is useful to evaluate classification graphs.
+The accuracy score is useful to evaluate classification models.
 It is the fraction of the preditions that are correct.
 Formally it is defned as

 (number of correct predictions) / (total number of preditions)